What Is The Best Crew Cab Van To Buy In 2025?

 Specifications for each van will be based on the latest L1H1 model, with the exception of the Ford Transit, where we’ll be using the L3H2 model to represent a larger-sized option.

-Without further ado, here are five of the best crew cab van models to buy in 2024.
+Without further ado, here are five of the best crew van models to buy in 2025.

 What Is A Crew Cab Van?

 Let’s start with the basics.
-A crew cab van – also commonly known as a double cab in-van (DCIV) – is a van that features two rows of seats for the driver and passengers.
+A crew cab van – also commonly known as a double cab van, or simply a crew van – is a van that features two rows of seats for the driver and passengers.

 Crew vans differ from standard panel vans in many ways, the main one being a reduced load space in exchange for added seating.
 Both typically feature a fixed bulkhead separating the cab from the rear load space.
 Although, the number of seats in a crew van can vary.